JvanKatwijk/qt-1090/README.md

 the checkbox on the bottom line of the main widget will activatee or deactivate that option.

-Similar to what I included in Qt-DAB, there is the possibility of setting a "home location", a combilation (latitude, longitude) that will be the center of the map when a map is shown.
+The center of the map can be set by filling in a "home address", just give (an estimate of) your location in latitude and longitude (decimal values), and the software will center the map to that location.

 The port used can be changed in the ".ini" file, a configiration file located in the user's home directory.
 Setting "http_port" variable